LLM-Glasses: GenAI-driven Glasses with Haptic Feedback for Navigation of Visually Impaired People: Introduction

 \section{Introduction}

-Navigating dynamic environments presents significant challenges for visually impaired individuals, particularly in real-time obstacle detection and avoidance.
-While GPS-based systems provide valuable guidance, their reliance on visual or auditory feedback often increases cognitive load and reduces effectiveness in crowded or unpredictable settings.
-These limitations highlight the need for intuitive, non-intrusive navigation aids.
+Navigating in dynamic environments is one of the major challenges for people with visual impairments, especially when it comes to real-time obstacle detection and avoidance.
+While GPS-based systems provide valuable guidance, their dependence on visual or auditory feedback often increases mental load and makes them less effective in crowded or unpredictable settings.
+Therefore, there is a need for intuitive, non-intrusive navigation tools \cite{tang}.

-Haptic feedback offers a promising alternative by delivering spatial information through tactile sensations, eliminating the need for visual or auditory reliance \cite{Kappers}.
-Prior research has shown its efficacy in wearable and handheld systems \cite{gallo, chinello, heuten}, enabling enhanced spatial awareness and navigation confidence.
-Despite their potential, many existing systems face practical constraints, such as bulky designs or limited integration into daily life, reducing their usability and effectiveness.

-Recent advancements in Artificial Intelligence (AI) have opened new opportunities for assistive technologies.
-Large Language Models (LLMs), like GPT-4o, excel in contextual reasoning and generating adaptive, user-specific guidance \cite{b11, b2}.
-Combined with object detection systems, such as YOLO-based frameworks, and multimodal AI approaches, these models enable personalized, real-time feedback \cite{b10, b12}.
-These innovations pave the way for intelligent, responsive systems tailored to the needs of visually impaired users.

-This paper introduces \textbf{LLM-Glasses}, a lightweight, wearable navigation system that integrates YOLO-based object detection, GPT-4o-driven reasoning, and a temple-mounted haptic feedback device.
-The system processes real-time environmental data to generate intuitive tactile signals.
-By combining the capabilities of vision and language models with haptic technologies, LLM-Glasses addresses existing limitations, offering a practical solution for enhancing independent mobility for users with impairments.